Beardies, boomers and reedbed masters

 The most recent wildlife news from the Broads has been centred on one of our most iconic birds.
 I am, of course, talking about spoonbills.
 This summer, the first ever successful fledging of a chick in the Broads occurred at Hickling.
 I know, everything good happens there!
 But Norfolk has been a stronghold for these rare birds since 2010, when a colony was found at Holkham Pines.
 This was a landmark discovery, because at this time spoonbills had been absent from the UK for 300 years!
 Since then, spoonbills have been spreading across the nation, but are still very rare and localised to certain pockets, North Norfolk being the key area.

-A spoonbill catching a fish.
+A spoonbill catching a fish while standing in water

 These charismatic birds are around the size of a grey heron, but are white all over with black legs.
 Adults show a typical grooved, broad-tipped, spoon-shaped bill, dark grey with a yellow band at the tip.
 They sweep this bill side to side, filtering out fish and aquatic invertebrates.
 Juveniles are similar but show black wingtips and a pale brown bill.
 Spoonbills are certainly a welcome new addition to the British list.